fkaduk/kobodeck/README.md

  3. The fourth and fifth items are your username and passwords.
 We would prefer to not ask you your password, but unfortunately, that is [still required by the Wallabag API][password requirement of the API]

+Also note that some commandline flags are hardcoded in the `usr/local/wallabako/wallabag-run` script.
+To modify those, you will need to modify the file in the `KoboRoot.tgz` file or hack the kobo to get commandline access.
+See the [troubleshooting](#troubleshooting) section for more information.

 Usage
 =====